 When You Return Home

-The criminals are more interested in the sensitive data you have access to at the university, than the data you carried with you on your trip.
+Criminals are more interested in the sensitive data you have access to at the University than the data you carried with you on your trip.
 Please review the steps below to prevent any breaches in security due to your device being compromised.

 Before you connect the device to the BGSU network.
 Run the same malware and anti-virus program you used before you traveled.
 If the either of the programs detect any infections, take the recommended steps to clean up the device.